Commercial mail receiving agency: History

 In 1970, there were estimated to be as many as 1,500 CMRAs, costing on average $7 per month for a small mailbox.
 The private mailbox business grew as a result of shortage of P.O.
 Boxes.

 As of 2000, the USPS regulated 466 private mailboxes in New York City alone.

 Use as a business address

 Most business entities are required to register an official mailing address with the state, and that address is part of the public record.
 A business's use of an invalid address or an inappropriate third party as its official mailing address could result in legal problems, such as the loss of limited liability protection.
 If a business does not want to disclose its physical location, it may permissibly use a CMRA as its publicly known address.

-Fraud alert
+Relevant regulations

 Any person or entity claiming to receive postal mail for a third-party must be properly licensed and registered with the US Postal Service, and such an entity must properly fill out USPS Form 1583.
 There are specific requirements all CMRA's must adhere to, including granting certain rights to CMRA customers.
-Any entity, including third-party registered agent services, permitting you to forward mail to them without following CMRA requirements should be viewed as a red-flag.
-This could be inadvertently exposing important mail, including checks and credit cards, to an unauthorized entity.